TuTomasz/chat-api/ReadMe.md

 - Core functionality of the chat application is under services/chat-service/src.

+- I added INDEX (sender_id and receiver_id) to speed up lookup queries since we would do plenty of message lookups.

 - I also hashed passwords for the user creation portion of the application for extra security.

 - I included a SQL dump file in database folder